myokomu/toc/README.md

-# toc
+# toc (text to code/commands)

-text to code/commands
+viability test:
+  when text is added in the buffer, it will be modified and appended in the output file.